Unsupervised Object Learning via Common Fate: A multi-stage approach for unsupervised scene modelling

 \subsubsection{Stage 1: motion segmentation—obtaining candidate objects from videos}

 As a first step, we use unsupervised motion segmentation to obtain candidate segmentations of the input videos.
 We build on the minimum cost multicut method by \cite{keuper2015multicuts}, which tracks a subset of the pixels through the video using optical flow and then, inspired by the {\em Common Fate Principle} mentioned earlier, clusters the trajectories based on pairwise motion affinities.
-We use the original implementation of the authors, but replace the postprocessing required to obtain a dense segmentation with a simpler but faster non-parametric watershed algorithm~\citep{beucher1993morphological} followed by computing spatiotemporal connected components~\citep{silversmith2021cc3d}.

-The quality of the motion segmentation critically depends on the quality on the optical flow estimation, so we explore different models for that step.
-ARFlow~\citep{liu2020analogy} is the current state of the art self-supervised optical flow method that combines a common warping based objective with self-supervision using various augmentations.
-We use the published pretrained models as well as a variant trained on the Fishbowl dataset (see supplement for details).
-Similar augmentations as used by ARFlow can alternatively be used to synthesize training data for supervised methods, as done for generating the FlyingChairs and FlyingThings datasets~\citep{dosovitskiy2015flownet,mayer2016large}.
-We experiment with FlowNet 2.0~\citep{ilg2017flownet2} and the more recent RAFT~\citep{teed2020raft} trained on those two datasets.

 To obtain background masks for training the background model, it is not necessary to differentiate between multiple object instances.
-We aim for a low rate of foreground pixels being mistaken for background pixels, while background pixels mistaken for foreground are of less concern.
-Hence, we use an ensemble of different background-foreground segmentation models from the bgslibrary \citep{bgslibrary}.
-Based on early experiments, we used the PAWKS \citep{stcharles2016pawks}, LOBSTER \citep{stcharles2014lobster}, $\Sigma-\Delta$ estimation \citep{manzanera2007sigmadelta} and static frame differences and label every pixel detected as foreground by either of the methods as a foreground pixel.
-We found that this rather simple model can faithfully remove the foreground objects in most of the cases.
-We provide additional details in the appendix.
+Hence, we use an ensemble of different background-foreground segmentation models.
+More details are provided in the appendix.